Chiang Mai’s only downtown park

-There are pleasant parklands and green spaces out in the suburbs, but they belong to the zoo, university or city arboretum—Huay Tung Tao Lake as another example is army owned.
-Yes, the excellent and lush Doi Pui/Doi Suthep National Park is a mere 20-minute drive from the centre of Chiang Mai, but the city itself completely lacks a proper municipal park in its downtown area.
+There are pleasant parklands and green spaces out in the suburbs, but they belong to the zoo, university or city arboretum—Huay Tung Tao Lake for example is army owned.
+And yes, the excellent and lush Doi Pui/Doi Suthep National Park is a mere 20-minute drive from the centre of Chiang Mai, but the city itself lacks a proper municipal park in its downtown area.

-Tiny Suan Buak Hat, located in the southwest corner of the old town at the corner of Bumrung Buri and Bunreuang moat roads, is in fact the only offering Chiang Mai municipality has seen fit to make to its public.
-(You can just make out a tiny green triangle on our city map here.)
-It’s better than nothing and it is a cute enough park, though a very small one.
+Suan Buak Hat, located in the southwest corner of the old town at the corner of Bumrung Buri and Bunreuang moat roads, isthe only offering Chiang Mai municipality has seen fit to make to its public.

-We’ve put it in our hikes and walks category though a walk in this park isn’t going to last very long.
-There’s a series of small ponds and bridges interspersed with lawns, a basic playground for kids at one end and the usual snack and drinks stalls, but even if you walked really slowly you could still do the entire park in less than 10 minutes — Lumpini it is not!
+There’s a series of small ponds and bridges interspersed with lawns, a basic playground for kids at one end and the usual snack and drinks stalls, but even if you walked really slowly you could still explore the entire park in less than 10 minutes; Lumpini Park this is not!

-It’s a pleasant enough place to hang out: you can feed the pigeons, feed the catfish, have a drink by the pond, sit under a tree and read a book.
-If you sit on the far side of the park you can almost not hear the traffic though be warned at weekends it can get pretty full and noisy with ...
+It’s a pleasant place to hang out.
+You can feed the pigeons, feed the catfish, have a drink by the pond and sit under a tree and read a book.
+If you sit on the far side of the park you can almost not hear the traffic though be warned, at weekends it can get pretty full and noisy with ...
 Travelfish members only (Full text is around 200 words.)